sdashm/DA6233-2023/README.md

-# DA6233-2023
+## DA6233-2023
-This is a repo for MSDA Data Visualization Course
+This is a repo for **MSDA Data Visualization Course** and some changes that we can make